 The United States established diplomatic relations with Italy in 1861 following the unification of most of the peninsula into one state.
 In 1941, Italy — with the other World War II Axis powers Germany and Japan — declared war on the United States.
 U.S. relations with Italy were reestablished in 1944.
 Today, the United States and Italy enjoy warm and friendly relations.

-Italy is a steadfast and active transatlantic partner, and the U.S. and Italy have sought to foster democratic ideals and international cooperation, especially in areas of strife and civil conflict.
+Italy is a steadfast and active transatlantic partner, and the United States and Italy have sought to foster democratic ideals and international cooperation, especially in areas of strife and civil conflict.
 The U.S.-Italy partnership is one of our strongest, as Italy is a leader in peacekeeping and military operations around the world.
 Italy has also worked closely with the United States and others in combating drug trafficking, human trafficking, and terrorism.
-Over the past two years, Italy has been an early and active partner in the fights against ISIL and Ebola.
+Over the past few years, Italy has been an early and active partner in the fights against ISIS, Coronavirus, and Ebola.

 U.S. Assistance to Italy